Ventura County District Attorney

 Ms. Dean first joined the Ventura County District Attorney’s Office as a law clerk in 1999 while attending law school.
 She returned to the District Attorney’s Office in 2000 as a Post-bar Law Clerk, and upon admission to the California State Bar, began working as a Deputy District Attorney.

-Ms. Dean was a trial prosecutor in the office for more than a decade, handling cases in the Misdemeanor Unit, Sexual Assault Family Protection Unit, General Felony Unit, and Major Narcotics Unit.
-In 2011, Ms. Dean moved into supervision.
-She has also supervised the Juvenile Prosecutions Unit, Misdemeanor Unit, General Felony Unit, and Court Operations Unit.
+Ms. Dean has served as a trial attorney in the Misdemeanor Unit, Sexual Assault Family Protection Unit, General Felony Unit, and Major Narcotics Unit.
+Ms. Dean has also supervised the Juvenile Prosecutions Unit, Misdemeanor Unit, General Felony Unit, and Court Operations Unit.

 Recognizing that the criminal process is often long and challenging to victims, Ms. Dean has sought ways to improve the process.
 A life-long dog lover, she initiated the Courthouse Facility Dog Program for this office in June 2020.
 The Ventura County District Attorney’s Office facility dogs, Star, Trakr, and Comet, provide support to victims and witnesses of the criminal justice system by assisting prosecutors in the investigation and prosecution of crimes.

 In April 2021, Ms. Dean was appointed Chief Deputy District Attorney of Justice Services.
-In this role, she oversees the Misdemeanor Unit, Mental Health Unit, Writs, Appeals & Training Unit, Digital Media Unit, Public Information Officer, and Information Technology Unit.
+In this role, she oversees the Writs, Appeals, & Training Unit, Conviction Integrity Unit, Mental Health Unit, Misdemeanor Unit, Court Operations Unit, and Digital Media Unit.

 Special Prosecutions